mminnen/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-Acloud.guru course - Automating AWS with Python
+Repository for the acloud.guru course *Automating AWS with Python*